Aging & Health A to Z

 - complete blood count (CBC)

-Bring someone with you to the oncologist’s office when you are getting your diagnosis.
-He or she can remind you to ask important questions and help you remember what the oncologist said.
-It is helpful to write down your questions before your visit, and take notes during your visit, so you can ask additional questions later if there is anything you didn’t understand.
+Bring a close friend or family member with you to the oncologist’s office when you are getting your diagnosis.
+They can remind you to ask important questions and help you remember what the oncologist said.
+It is helpful to write down your questions before your visit, as well as take notes during your visit.
+This helps you ask additional questions later if there is anything you didn’t understand.

 Posted: March 2012